lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/07kernel/kernel.rst

 .. warning::
     Be sure to run this recipe on your host computer.
-The Bone has enough computational power to compile a module or two, but compiling the entire kernel takes lots of time and resourses.
+The Bone has enough computational power to compile a module or two, but compiling the entire kernel takes lots of time and resources.

 Downloading and Compiling the Kernel